cjdbarlow/Part-One/skeletal_muscle_innervation.md

 * **Polysynaptic**: Motor neuron is separated from the sensory neuron by one or more interneurons in the dorsal horn
 This allows modulation of signal.
 Responses are slower but more complex, e.g. withdrawal of a limb from a hot object.

+##Twitch and Tetany
+* A twitch is the response of a muscle to a single stimulus (action potential)
+* A tetanic contraction describes the response to repetitive stimulation above a critical frequency

 ---
 ##References
 Chambers
+ANZCA March/April 2000